ulrikhindoe/song-book/prompt.md

 # Application Requirements

-Create an application called **Cancioneiro de Forró** that displays a collection of song lyrics for sing-alongs.
+Create an application called **Vem cantar Forró** that displays a collection of song lyrics for sing-alongs.
 The project should include four main files: `index.html`, `song.html`, `script.js`, and `styles.css`.

 Each song is stored in a Markdown file inside a folder named `songs`.
 The Markdown format is: